-Prerequisites: BMGT 311, ACCT 242, third-year standing and instructor's permission.
+Prerequisite: BMGT 311, ACCT 242, third-year standing and instructor's permission.
 Available only to students who have declared a major in the department.
 The seminar attempts to sensitize the student to work experience and provide communication with other students to discuss their mutual experience.
 May be repeated for a maximum of 9 semester hours total.
-Pass/no record basis.
+Pass/No credit basis.